techstreams/TSChatWise/docs/GettingStarted.md

 👉 Check the box to send as a **[card message](#card-messages)**.

-👉 Make sure there is an checkox in this column before posting the lesson.
+👉 Make sure there is an checkbox in this column before posting the lesson.

 <br>